University of Nottingham Guide: Reviews, Rankings, Fees and More

 Study Social Policy at the University of Nottingham

 The university offers two programmes in social policy with joint studies in either sociology or criminology.
-Ranked as the 3rd best for social work and 9th best for social policy in the UK (The Complete University Guide 2023), Nottingham’s social policy programmes’ tuition fees start from £20,000 a year for the academic year of 2022/23.
+Ranked 9th for social work and social policy in the UK (The Complete University Guide 2025), Nottingham’s social policy programmes’ tuition fees start from £23,000 a year for the academic year of 2025/26.

 Study Creative Writing at the University of Nottingham

-The university offers a programme in English with Creative Writing which is ranked 9th in the UK for the subject (The Complete University Subject League Table 2023).
-The annual tuition fee is £20,000 as of 2022/23 and entry requirements are AAB-AAA including an A in English or English Literature.
+The university offers an undergraduate course in Creative Writing, which is English with Creative Writing BA.
+The annual tuition fee is £23,000 as of 2025/26 and entry requirements are AAB-AAA including an A in English or English Literature.

 Interested in Creative Writing degrees?
 Take a look at our article Top UK Universities for Creative Writing which features other UK universities that offer programmes in the subject.